autoloadnextpost/auto-load-next-post/readme.txt

 * Added PHP detection.
 * Improved copy in the settings page and the help tab.
 * Updated the default localization file.
+* Updated the readme.txt file with better copy.
 * Removed public variables and hardcoded them into the plugin instead.
 * Removed whitespace.
 * Removed @return void on __construct() functions.